Benazepril (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, congestive heart failure, heart disease, dehydration, low blood pressure, or a mineral imbalance (high or low potassium or sodium in the blood).
-Tell your doctor if you have an autoimmune disorder (such as a collagen vascular disease, lupus, rheumatoid arthritis, or scleroderma).
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart failure, heart disease, dehydration, low blood pressure, a mineral imbalance (high or low potassium or sodium), or an autoimmune disorder.

 - This medicine may cause the following problems:

 - Serious liver problems

 - This medicine could lower your blood pressure too much, especially when you first use it or if you are dehydrated.
 Stand or sit up slowly if you are lightheaded or dizzy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.